Hurricane Gustav is lashing the US Gulf Coast with the same force as Katrina.

 “I hope and pray we will be able to resume some of our normal operations as quickly as possible,” McCain said.

-Oil companies have also shut down nearly all production in the energy-rich Gulf of Mexico, a region that normally pumps a quarter of US oil output and 15 per cent of its natural gas.
+Oil companies shut down nearly all production in the energy-rich Gulf of Mexico, a region that normally pumps a quarter of US oil output and 15 per cent of its natural gas.

 US crude oil futures slipped to below $115 a barrel on Monday morning as fears of major damage to oil facilities in the Gulf of Mexico eased.